-Students enjoy close contact with world-class faculty in small classes, most with fewer than 20 students.
-Through internships, close cooperation with employers, and one of the largest career fairs in the SUNY system, SUNYIT enjoys extraordinarily high placement rates.
+At SUNYIT, students are mentored by experienced faculty in small classes, many with fewer than 20 students.
+Through internships, close cooperation with employers, and an annual career fair, graduates enjoy extraordinarily high placement rates.
 In addition to their commitment to quality teaching, faculty engage in scholarly research including collaborative efforts with the Air Force Research Laboratory in Rome, N.Y.